-ne evaporative cooling unit cold water ba sin should be drained. ne cold water basin should be flushed an d cleaned with the suction strainer screens in place. ne suction strainer screens should be clea ned and reinstalled. ne cold water basin drain should be left o pen. ne fan shaft bearings and motor base adji going to sit idle prior to initial startup. usting screws should be lubricated.
-This should also be performed if the unit ne makeup water supply, overflow and dr verflow level, must be heat traced and ins ain lines, as well as the recirculating pump and pump piping up to the ulated to account for any residual water. ne finish of the unit should be inspected.
-Clean and refinish as required. o be turned at least once a month by hand.
-This can be accomplished by and locked out, and grasping the fan assembly, rotating it several turns. nergize fan motor space heaters. rotected against the heat transfer fluid fre annot be maintained, and an antifreeze so APCO is not responsible for ensuring that the product is adequately ezing.
-If the recommended minimum fluid flows through the heat transfer coil plution is not in the coil, the coil must be drained immediately whenever the during freezing conditions.
-This is accomplished by having automatic drain m the cooler. connections is not sufficient to fully drain the coil and prevent damage due red to fully drain the coil and prevent damage due to freezing. ig is adequately insulated and sized to allow the water to flow quickly ould be used only in emergency situations and is neither a practical nor recommended method of freeze protection.
+1. The evaporative cooling unit cold water basin should be drained.
+2. The cold water basin should be flushed and cleaned with the suction strainer screens in place.
+3. The suction strainer screens should be cleaned and reinstalled.
+4. The cold water basin drain should be left open.
+5. The fan shaft bearings and motor base adjusting screws should be lubricated.
+This should also be performed if the unit is going to sit idle prior to initial startup.
+6. The makeup water supply, overflow and drain lines, as well as the recirculating pump and pump piping up to the overflow level must be heat traced and insulated to account for any residual water.
+7. The finish of the unit should be inspected.
+Clean and refinish as required.
+8. The fan, motor, and pump bearings need to be turned at least once a month by hand.
+This can be accomplished by making sure the unit's disconnect is tagged and locked out, and grasping the fan assembly, rotating it several turns.
+9. Energize fan motor space heaters.
+10. CLOSED CIRCUIT COOLERS ONLY - If the recommended minimum fluid flows through the heat transfer coil cannot be maintained, and an antifreeze solution is not in the coil, the coil must be drained immediately whenever the system pumps are shut down or flow stops during freezing conditions.
+This is accomplished by having automatic drain valves and air vents in the piping to and from the cooler.
+Care must be taken to ensure that the piping is adequately insulated and sized to allow the water to flow quickly from the coil.
+This method of protection should be used only in emergency situations and is neither a practical nor recommended method of freeze protection.
 Coils should not be drained for an extended period of time, as internal corrosion may occur.
-See the "Cold Weather Operation" section of this document for more details.
+See the "Cold Weather Operation" section of this document